playframework/play-courses/code/exercise_002_product_details/README.md

 You should replace the [...] with the good data.

-In the stylesheet create a new css file and add this code:
+In the stylesheet, create a new css file and add this code:

 ```css
 .title-container {